Accelerated Bachelor's in English and Master's in Professional Writing

 The student applies for admission to the Master’s in Professional Writing Program during the first term of the senior year and enters the master’s program during the first term of the fifth year.

 Students who complete the bachelor’s but decide not to continue with the M.S. program will terminate their program with the fulfillment of all requirements for the bachelor’s degree.
-Students may withdraw from the combined degree program by informing the director of the Professional Writing Program.
-If a student becomes ineligible to participate in the combined program, the director of the Professional Writing Program will inform the student in writing.
-A student who is ineligible to participate or who withdraws from the combined degree program cannot double-count any courses for both bachelor’s and master’s degrees.
+Students may withdraw from the accelerated degree program by informing the director of the Professional Writing Program.
+If a student becomes ineligible to participate in the accelerated program, the director of the Professional Writing Program will inform the student in writing.
+A student who is ineligible to participate or who withdraws from the accelerated degree program cannot double-count any courses for both bachelor’s and master’s degrees.